SolaceHarmony/SolaceCore/README.md

 - **Applications**: Domain-specific implementations built on the framework
 - **Data Storage**: Persistence layer using graph and relational databases

-For more detailed information about the architecture, see the [Architectural Deep Dive](docs/Architectural_Deepdive.md) and [Core Architecture](docs/CORE_ARCHITECTURE.md) documentation.
+For more detailed information about the architecture, see the [Architectural Deep Dive](docs/Architectural_Deepdive.md) and [Architectural Document: Solace Core Framework](docs/Architectural_Document_Solace_Core_Framework.md) documentation.

 ## Installation